 Complex Networks are popular means for studying a wide variety of systems across the social and natural sciences.
-In a series of articles (joint with Jürgen Jost and Emil Saucan), I developed geometric tools to describe the structure and evolution of such networks.
+In a series of articles, we developed geometric tools to describe the structure and evolution of such networks.
 The core component of our theory, a discrete Ricci curvature, gives rise to two geometric flows that allow for an edge-based network analysis.
 Thus we extend the commonly used node-based approach to include edge-based information such as edge weights and directionality for a more comprehensive and computationally efficient characterization of networks.

 The analysis of a wide range of complex networks suggests connections between curvature and higher order network structure.
 As a proxy for local assortativity, curvature identifies long-range connections that act as bridges between major network components.
 By identifying higher order structural features we characterize and classify the network’s geometry.

 - M. Weber, J. Jost, E. Saucan (2018): Detecting the Coarse Geometry of Networks.
 NeurIPS Relational Representation Learning [more]

 - E. Saucan∗, M. Weber∗ (2018): Forman’s Ricci curvature – From networks to hypernetworks.
 Seventh Conference on Complex Networks and Their Applications.. (*: co-first authors) [more]

 - M. Weber, J. Stelzer, E. Saucan, A. Naitsat, G. Lohmann and J. Jost (2017): Curvature-based Methods for Brain Network Analysis. arXiv: 1707.00180.
 Technical Report. [more]

 - E. Saucan, A. Samal, M. Weber and J. Jost (2017): Discrete Curvatures and Network Analysis.
 MATCH, vol. 80 (3), pp. 605–622. [more]